mypalmike/RetrAction/design.md

 [$5B85$5C86$5A84]
 ```

 The raw data is treated as machine code.
-This syntax does not appear to be specified in the grammar, but testing it with the Action! compiler, it does work.
+This syntax does not appear to be specified in the grammar, but testing it with the Action! compiler, it does compile.
 The various examples in the book make it difficult to determine exactly how to parse the data.
 Here's an example from the book where the parsing rules seem hard to deduce:

 ```
 PROC DrawTo=*(CARD c,BYTE r)